 On your 5th absence (coming from full-class absences or tardiness or texting/disruption), I am going to assume that you do not really want to be here.
-Therefore you may be administratively withdrawn from the class with an F or X. THE ONLY EXCEPTIONS TO THIS will occur in EXTREME circumstances which you must discuss with me within one day (24 hrs) of your absence.
+Therefore you may be administratively withdrawn from the class with an F or X. THE ONLY EXCEPTIONS TO THIS will occur in EXTREME circumstances which you must discuss with me within the SAME DAY of (or prior to) your absence.